loloof64/BasicChessEndgamesNeutralino/README.md

 The built binary will be in the **dist** folder.

-### Build AppImage (For linux only)

-1. Build application as in described in previous step
-2. Run `yarn bundle:appimage`from the project root folder.

-The built binary will be in the project root folder.

 ### Build AppImage with Docker (For linux only)

 1. Install docker (you can use Personal version)